 6) Grief is necessary; even though it is our instinct to avoid pain, allow it.

-In my practice I've seen people who have suffered horrible loss – a child, a spouse.
-They come because they are having trouble 'getting over it'.
+In my practice, The 6 Things I know about grief I’ve seen people who have suffered a horrible loss – a child, a spouse.
+They come because they are having trouble ‘getting over it’.
 There are rare cases when grief does get stuck and morphs into major depression or dysthymia.
-Years after the death of a loved one, carrying on healthy relationships with the living, work or caring for their family is too great a burden.
+Years after the death of a loved one, carrying on healthy relationships with the living, work, or caring for their family is too great a burden.
 People who find themselves in this kind of situation do need professional help and I am glad they come to me.

 But in many cases, the bereaved just needs time and the assurance that their pain is natural.
 There is a reason most cultures set aside an entire year for mourning.
 In a year we experience all those ‘firsts’.
 The first Mother’s Day without my mother was brutal.
 My first birthday.
 After a year, it still hurt.
 But each subsequent year hurts less and less until they are dull echos of the first.